CollinErickson/CGGP/cran-comments.md

 https://github.com/r-lib/roxygen2/issues/1491.
 I made the requested change.
 Apologies for taking so long.

-I ran CMD CHECK on all the following and had no issues.
+I ran CMD CHECK on all the following and had no issues except for R-hub Debian Linux.
+On that one there is a PREPERROR.
+Uwe said that this is okay since it works on their tests.
+The issue only arises when I remove the CXX11 requirement.

 ## Test environments